What they are: A backlink is when another website links to yours. Google uses backlinks to help determine your site’s authority and ranking.

 Total Anki time: ~277.5 minutes (≈4.6 hours total)

-So Anki takes roughly 1/5 the time (4.6 vs 25 hours) while typically providing better retention due to optimal spacing of reviews.
+So Anki takes roughly 1/5 the time (4.6 vs 25 hours) for almost similar results.
+You’re trading off a surprisingly tiny amount of forgetting for a surprisingly huge amount of time, which allows you to have vastly more cards in your deck.
 This is a simplified model – actual results vary based on card difficulty and individual memory patterns.

 This means that you can have a deck of 100,000 cards and still keep up with it!
-You can memorize an insane amount of facts and retain them indefinitely.
+You can memorize an insane number of facts and retain them indefinitely.

 Let’s look at the desktop app.
-Most of the apps work rather similarly.
+The iOS and Android apps work similarly.

 Once you’ve downloaded the app, you can create a deck, which is a collection of cards.